Pete Ross: Pocket Universe

-Following the Crisis on Infinite Earths limited series, mainstream DC continuity was altered, such that Superman no longer had a teenage career as Superboy.
+Following Crisis on Infinite Earths, Superman did not become a superhero until he was an adult and Superboy never existed.
 The Legion of Super-Heroes remained dependent on Superboy's existence as its primary inspiration.
-In an attempt to resolve the paradox, a Superman/Legion story was crafted, explaining that a version of the Silver Age Superboy (and all his supporting characters, including Pete Ross) inhabited a "pocket universe" created by the Time Trapper, and that the Trapper had protected this universe from being destroyed in the Crisis.
-Later, the villain tried to destroy the pocket universe Earth.
-Superboy saved his homeworld, but at the cost of his own life.
+In an attempt to resolve the paradox, a Superman/Legion story was crafted, explaining that a version of the Silver Age Superboy and his supporting characters inhabit a pocket universe created by the Time Trapper.
+Following the death of the pocket universe Superboy, Lex Luthor is tricked into releasing Kryptonian criminals General Zod, Quex-Ul and Zaora from the Phantom Zone.
+They decimate Earth and kill Pete Ross, among others.

-Following Superboy's disappearance from the pocket universe Earth, the Lex Luthor of that world is tricked into releasing Kryptonian criminals General Zod, Quex-Ul and Zaora from the Phantom Zone.
-They proceed to lay waste to the planet, eventually killing its entire population—including Pete Ross.
-Having been summoned from the regular universe by Luthor and Supergirl, Superman executes the genocidal killers using green kryptonite, and brings Supergirl (a protoplasmic duplicate of Lana Lang) with him back to his own Earth.

 Modern Age

-The modern version of Pete is a far more minor character in the Superman comics, who eventually married Lana Lang, with the two having a son, Clark Peter Ross, although the relationship is occasionally strained due to Lana's knowledge of Clark's secret and Pete feeling that he was fundamentally Lana's second choice.
+The modern version of Pete is a far more minor character in the Superman comics, who eventually married Lana Lang, with the two having a son, Clark.
+Peter Ross, although the relationship is occasionally strained due to Lana's knowledge of Clark's secret and Pete feeling that he was fundamentally Lana's second choice.
 The two are presently divorced, even after briefly reuniting following the Ruin storyline.
-Pete was Vice-President of the United States under Lex Luthor and briefly served as President following Luthor's impeachment but quickly resigned.
+Pete was Vice President of the United States under Lex Luthor and briefly served as President following Luthor's impeachment but quickly resigned.

 In the modern comic book continuity, Pete was not initially aware of Clark's secret.
 Instead, the secret was known by the villainous Manchester Black, who informed then-President Luthor of the secret, only later to wipe his memory of it.
 Prior to losing the knowledge of Clark's secret, Lex informed Pete that his close friend Clark Kent is in fact Superman.
 While Pete initially refrained from telling Clark about his knowledge, he did eventually tell him in Adventures of Superman #641.

-Recently, it appeared that Ross had become a villain named "Ruin", but it was later revealed that he had instead been kidnapped by the real Ruin, Professor Emil Hamilton.
+It appeared that Ross had become a villain named "Ruin", but it was later revealed that he had instead been kidnapped by the real Ruin, Professor Emil Hamilton.
 Hamilton also kidnapped Pete's wife and child.
-Superman defeated the insane Professor Hamilton, rescued Pete, Lana, and their child, and exonerated Pete of the charges against him.
+Superman defeated Hamilton, rescued Pete, Lana, and their child, and exonerated Pete of the charges against him.

 Pete has returned to Smallville without Lana to raise their son.
 He was seen attending the funeral of Jonathan Kent.

 During the "Blackest Night" storyline, Pete works at Smallville's general store.